 Love home-time party hangs

 I love a good diner party and I love cooking for friends.
-Normally I eat out so much that not only does my own food go off, but my week’s budget can’t last past taco Tuesday!
-Diners at home, shared with friends over long chats with boxed wine sound like a better way to catch up then restaurants anyways.
+Normally I eat out so much that not only does my food at home end up going off, but my week’s budget can’t last past taco Tuesday!
+Diners at home, shared with friends, over long chats with boxed wine sound like a better way to catch up then over-priced restaurants anyways.

 Know how much things cost & where